Chromophore

-The color that is seen by our eyes is the one not absorbed by the reflecting object within a certain wavelength spectrum of visible light.
-The chromophore is a region in the molecule where the energy difference between two separate molecular orbitals falls within the range of the visible spectrum.
+The color that is seen by our eyes is that of the light not absorbed by the reflecting object within a certain wavelength spectrum of visible light.
+The chromophore is a region in the molecule where the energy difference between two separate molecular orbitals falls within the range of the visible spectrum (or in informal contexts, the spectrum under scrutiny).
 Visible light that hits the chromophore can thus be absorbed by exciting an electron from its ground state into an excited state.
 In biological molecules that serve to capture or detect light energy, the chromophore is the moiety that causes a conformational change in the molecule when hit by light.